Access4Learning/sif3-framework-dotnet/README.md

 - Deprecated and deleted the IGenericService interface in-lieu of the IObjectService interface from the Tardigrade.Framework NuGet package.
 - Removed redundant TEntity generic parameter from the ISifService interface.
 - Removed redundant zoneId and contextId parameters from all methods of the ISifService interface.
+- Split the functionality of EnvironmentService into 2 classes to better reflect the original intent of the service - EnvironmentService and EnvironmentDtoService.
+Updated references to reflect this change.
+- Split the functionality of EnvironmentService into 2 classes to better reflect the original intent of the service - EnvironmentService and EnvironmentDtoService.
+Updated references to reflect this change.
 - Updated third-party NuGet packages.
 - General code clean-up.